Orthodontists vs. Dentists: What’s The Difference

 To help you understand better, consider the example of other areas of medical expertise; if you have a kidney stone, you will not go to a practitioner of sinus surgery.
 Instead, your doctor will refer you another specialist, most probably urologist or nephrologists to help treat your problem.

-Similar is the case with orthodontists and dentists: your dentist will refer a good orthodontist, Manhattan Family Orthodontics to treat your specific dental problems.
+Similar is the case with orthodontists and dentists: your dentist will refer a good orthodontist, NYC Dental Orthodontics to treat your specific dental problems.

 Call for a consultation today: